SergeThomas/Bundle-Book-Store/README.md

 # 📚 Bundle Book Store

 **Bundle Book Store** is a full-featured e-commerce web application built with **ASP.NET Core MVC**, designed to provide a seamless and intuitive online shopping experience for book lovers.
-This project is ideal for learning and showcasing how MVC architecture, Entity Framework Core, and ASP.NET Core Identity come together to power a robust and scalable online store.

 ---